Lea Fite

 Lea Fite (January 4, 1955 – October 26, 2009) was an Alabama state legislator.
 Fite was elected as a Democrat to the Alabama House of Representatives in 2002.
 He attended Jacksonville State University and was a supermarket owner.
 Fite died of a seizure on October 26, 2009.

 Lea Fite was instrumental in passing legislation in the Alabama House of Representatives to close a loophole denying coverage to victims of breast and cervical cancer.

-Fite was known for bridging the gap between Republicans and Democrats in the Alabama State Legislature.
+Fite was known for bridging the gap between Republicans and Democrats in the Alabama Legislature.

 Fite was a politician reminiscent of better times.
 He was deeply connected with his constituents, and served the community both in a capacity as a politician and local community member.